 For the past decade or so, the SAT has come under increasing scrutiny for its confusing structure, trick questions, and obscure vocabulary.
-Meanwhile, the ACT was often seen as the fairer test, more closely based in what students learn in school.
+Meanwhile, the ACT is often seen as the fairer test, more closely based in what students learn in school.

-Slight changes to ACT question distribution
+- Slight changes to ACT question distribution

-Paired passages on ACT reading
+- Paired passages on ACT Reading

-Let's go over the layout of the two tests, so you can understand the similarities and differences between them.
+Let's go over the specific layouts of the two tests so you can better understand the similarities and differences between them.

 Timing and Sections